gcmt/vessel.nvim/README.md

 | `m{a-zA-Z}`  | Change the mark under cursor.                                                             |
 | `'{a-z-A-Z}` | Jump directly to a mark.

-> [!NOTE]
-> By default, lines cannot be displayed for files that are not loaded in memory and are not in the vim buffer list.
-You'll see the mark file path greyed out instead.
-To automatically load in memory all files for which marks exist, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false` (files will be automatically added to the buffer list).

 ### Jump List Window

 ![Jumplist](assets/jumps_dark.png "Jump list preview.")